EN | ES

 In 2011 Pablo was working on the first nationwide EHR project in Uruguay as a consultant on technologies and standards.
 This project helped to understand all the problems related with integrating diverse hospitals, independently managed into a network of patients, clinical records and shared services.
 He learned a lot about how these institutions were managed, the challenges they faced, and the general lack of IT experts with health information system, standards and interoperability knowledge.
 At that time he wanted to do an openEHR course, since the standard wasn't known in Latin America.
 While visiting a conference at HIBA (Hospital Italiano de Buenos Aires) in October 2011, he did networking with the president of ACHISA (Asociación Chilena de Informática en Salud), and he liked the idea of partner together to offer the openEHR course online.
 That course got over 35 people enrolled, and told us there was a lot of people expecting this, but there wasn't anyone talking about this.
 And that partnership was a success.
 That is why we keep doing courses with ACHISA and now the program expanded to many standards and technologies.
 But Pablo also wanted to help more companies and organizations, so he left the project in November 2011, after thee years of working on it, and started CaboLabs on February 2012.

-2012 was tough, first year working alone, that means not only doing the work but also doing marketing, creating websites and content, doing networking like crazy, and talking on any event that he could.
+2012 was tough, first year working alone, that means not only doing the work but also doing marketing, creating websites and content, doing a lot of networking, and talking on any event that he could.
 Now CaboLabs and ACHISA did a second edition of the openEHR course, and we had a couple of projects.
 One of the project was for ZorgGemak (now MedRecord) from the Netherlands, where we helped on integrating CDA documents and a mobile app for exercise tracking with an openEHR repository.
 The other project was for USA, designing a platform of applications to record care and manage patients with chronic pain.
 We didn't have a lot of projects, but we started to play in the international market.
 Hooray!

 In 2013 we did research on the clinical data storage area, trygin to find a good solution for an open source openEHR repository, and designed the first proof of concept version of the EHRServer.
 EHRServer was the first generic, open source clinical data repository compliant with the openEHR standard available on the market.